TarekHattab/SDM/README.md

 SDM
 ================

-This R script accompanies the following research article:
+This R script comes with the following research article:

 Frida Ben Rais Lasram, Tarek Hattab, Quentin Nogues, Grégory Beaugrand, Jean Claude Dauvin, Ghassen Halouani, François Le Loc’h, Nathalie Niquil, Boris Leroy, (2020).
-An open-source framework to project potential future distributions of marine species at local scale (currently under review in Ecological informatics).
+An open-source framework to model present and future marine species distributions at local scale (currently under review in Ecological informatics).

-It includes (i) a procedure for homogenizing occurrence data to eliminate the influence of sampling bias, (ii) a procedure for generating pseudo-absences, (iii) a hierarchical-filter approach (i.e. global Bioclimatic Envelope Models combined with local Habitat Models), (iv) full incorporation of the third dimension by considering
+It includes (i) a procedure for homogenizing occurrence data to reduce the influence of sampling bias, (ii) a procedure for generating pseudo-absences, (iii) a hierarchical-filter approach (i.e. global Bioclimatic Envelope Models combined with local Habitat Models), (iv) full incorporation of the third dimension by considering